claytomode/genius-lyric-search/README.md

 Live: [genius-lyric-search.vercel.app](https://genius-lyric-search.vercel.app/)

 Search a line you remember and export a good lyric card.
-Genius search is too fuzzy and has no artist filter.
-Full songs stay on [genius.com](https://genius.com).
+Genius's native search is too fuzzy and has no artist filter, so this exists.
+Full songs stay on [genius.com](https://genius.com) and [lrclib](https://lrclib.net).
 This does not scrape or store Genius lyrics.

 There is no free API that searches **inside** lyrics.
 Paid ones exist. [lrclib](https://lrclib.net) only looks up words if you already know the song.
 So Genius is the catalog (songs, credits, art); lrclib is the text.